Radomir Antić: Return to Atlético

 Antić, however, would not be away from Atlético for long, as Sacchi got sacked midway through 1998–99 season after matchday 22, and following a five-match stint of caretaker coach Carlos Sánchez Aguiar, the Serb returned for a second spell that lasted from matchday 28 until the end of the season (11 league matches).
 With Atlético clinging to lowly 13th spot in league standings when Antić returned, the repeat of league success proved elusive as the team recorded three wins, four losses and four draws under his command to finish the season in the same 13th place.

-Antić, however, managed to inspire the team all the way to 1999 Copa del Rey final at the freshly opened La Cartuja Stadium in Seville, where they lost heavily to Claudio Ranieri's Valencia, 0–3.
+Antić, however, managed to inspire the team to the 1999 Copa del Rey final with a scrappy semifinal win over Javier Irureta's Deportivo La Coruña.
+In the final match at the newly opened La Cartuja Stadium in Seville, they lost heavily to Claudio Ranieri's Valencia, 0–3.

 Antić was again let go at season's end, and eventually replaced with Ranieri.

 Third time at Atlético

 Antić's third stint at the club began in February 2000 during the latter part of 1999–2000 season under difficult circumstances.
 Following Ranieri's dismissal after league matchday 26 with the club in administration due to accumulated debts, Antić took over a squad already in a tailspin, sitting in 17th league spot barely hovering above relegation zone.

 Antić's third arrival to the club ahead of matchday 27 did little to change matters as Atlético lost on his return, falling back into the relegation zone and never coming out of it until the end of the season.
 Despite the goalscoring exploits of Jimmy Floyd Hasselbaink, they were eliminated from 1999–2000 UEFA Cup at the eight-final stage by Lens, but relegation from La Liga several months later came as the most painful blow of all.
 Antić was terminated after matchday 37 after Atlético was already relegated with one league match left in the season; for the final match, the team was coached by Fernando Zambrano.

-Making the Copa del Rey final for the second consecutive season came as one bright spot in an otherwise disastrous season, but even that was not to be as they were beaten to the trophy by Espanyol.
+Making the Copa del Rey final for the second consecutive season came as one spot in an otherwise disastrous season, but even that was not to be as they were beaten to the trophy by Espanyol.